aawalton/word-quest/README.md

 - [ ] I have suggestions for what I could read next
 - [ ] I can interact with characters from the stories I've read

+## I know how many words I've read

+- [ ] I know how many words I've read from The Wandering Inn
+- [ ] I know how many words I've read on Royal Road
+- [ ] I know how many words I've read on Kindle
+- [ ] I know how many words I've read on Audible